 Organic Growing Practices

-Most seeds in our Seed Bank Collection are grown out at our Conservation Farm in Patagonia, AZ or by partner farmers.
+Most seeds in our Seed Bank Collection are grown out at our Conservation Center in Tucson, AZ or by partner farmers.
 While we are not USDA certified organic, our current growing practices meet and often exceed the standards for organic certification.
 Please contact us if you have questions about the specific growing conditions of any seed offered by NS/S. All of our seeds are untreated and allowable for use in certified organic programs.

 We also include OP species and varieties from outside our collection to broaden our offerings.
 These Non-Collection varieties perform well in the Greater Southwest even though they do not have a deep historical connection to the region.
 Those that are certified organically grown are noted as such on their webpage.
 All purchases support our conservation mission.

 NS/S is a member of the Safe Seed Initiative.
 We do not buy, sell or use genetically modified seeds.
 Our seeds can be considered GMO-free and we take efforts to ensure that they are not cross-pollinated by GMO or hybrid seed stock.
 For more information contact the Council for Responsible Genetics, sponsor of the Safe Seed Initiative.

 We support free access to crop diversity and support the rights of indigenous communities and all farmers to benefit fairly from the crops and associated knowledge they developed.
 Seeds obtained from NS/S are not to be used for commercial breeding purposes with a patent outcome unless there are written agreements with the originators of the seeds in the NS/S collection.

 Seeds in the collection come from the Greater Southwest region: stretching from Las Vegas, Nevada in the west to Las Vegas, New Mexico in the east, and from Durango, Colorado in the north to Durango, Mexico in the south.